-- Remove the mounting plate from the back of the alarm by holding the mounting plate and twisting the alarm in the direction indicated by the "OFF" arrow on the alarm cover. - To insure aesthetic alignment of the alarm with the hallway or wall, the "A" line on the mounting plate should be parallel with the hallway when ceiling mounting or horizontal when wall mounting. - 3.
-After selecting the proper smoke alarm location as described in Section 1, attach the mounting plate to the ceiling as shown in figure 4.
-For wall mounting see figure 5.
-Place mounting plate on the wall.
-Be sure the "UP FOR WALL MOUNTING" text and arrow are facing up.
-Use the screws and anchors provided to secure the mounting plate (use 3/16" drill bit for anchor holes). - Battery installation instructions are provided on the inside of the battery compartment.
-To ensure proper installation of the smoke alarm battery, follow the instructions. - When installing the battery, press the battery reminder finger down into the battery compartment and install the battery (see figure 6).
+- Remove the mounting plate from the back of the alarm by holding the mounting plate and twisting the alarm in the direction indicated by the "OFF" arrow on the alarm cover. - 2.
+To insure aesthetic alignment of the alarm with the hallway or wall, the "A" line on the mounting plate should be parallel with the hallway when ceiling mounting or horizontal when wall mounting. - 3.
+After selecting the proper smoke alarm location as described in section 1, attach the mounting plate to the ceiling as shown in FIGURE 5 and FIG-URE 5A.
+For wall mounting see FIGURE 6 and FIGURE 6A.
+Place mounting plate on the wall as described in the mounting illustrations.
+Use the screws and anchors provided to secure the mounting plate (use 3/16" drill bit for anchor holes). - Battery installation instructions are provided on the inside of the battery door.
+To ensure proper installation of the smoke alarm battery, follow the instructions. - When installing the battery, press the battery reminder finger down into the battery compartment and install the battery (see FIGURE 7 and FIG-URE 7A for the i9080 alarm).

 CAUTION!
-IF THE BATTERY REMINDER FINGER IS NOT HELD DOWN IN THE BATTERY COMPARTMENT BY THE BATTERY, THE BATTERY DOOR WILL NOT CLOSE AND THE UNIT WILL NOT ATTACH TO THE MOUNTING BRACKET.
+IF THE BATTERY REMINDER FINGER IS NOT HELD DOWN IN THE BATTERY COMPARTMENT BY THE BATTERY, THE BAT-TERY DOOR WILL NOT CLOSE AND THE UNIT WILL NOT ATTACH TO THE MOUNTING BRACKET.
+NOTE: THE 19030 AND 19040 DO NOT HAVE A BATTERY DOOR.

 - 6. Alignment marks are provided on the edge of the trim plate and the alarm.
 After installing the mounting plate, place the alarm on the mounting plate with the alignment marks lined up.
-Twist the alarm in the direction indicated by the "ON" arrow on the alarm cover (see figure 7) until it locks in place. - After installation, test your alarm by depressing and holding down the test button for at least 5 seconds.
-This should sound the alarm.
+Twist the alarm in the direction indicated by the "ON" arrow on the alarm cover (see FIGURE 8) until it locks in place. - 7.
+USING TAMPER RESIST LOCKING PIN (all models except i9040 and i9040RV): To make your smoke alarm tamper resistant, a locking pin has been provided in the bag with the screws and anchors.
+Using this pin will help deter children and others from removing the alarm from the mounting plate.
+To use the pin, insert it into the hole in the side of the alarm after the alarm has been installed on the mounting plate (see FIGURE 9).